Posttraumatic Stress Disorder (PTSD)

 American Psychological Association (APA).
-(2017a).
-The road to resilience.
-Retrieved from http://www.apa.org
+(2020).
+Building your resilience.
+Retrieved from https://www.apa.org

 Davis L, Hanson B, & Gilliam S. (2016).
 Pilot study of the effects of mixed light touch manual therapies on active duty soldiers with chronic post-traumatic stress disorder and injury to the head.
 J BodyW Mov Ther, 20(1), 42–51. doi:10.1016/j.jbmt.2015.03.006